In the News

 The grant is worth $440,000 and leaders said it will free up money that can be spent elsewhere, including to boost police pay.

 In an election year, voters are likely to hear candidates laud even their own most contentious policy agendas as legislative victories.
+A fact check is in order, however, for the healthcare provisions in the Biden administration’s Inflation Reduction Act.

 U.S. Rep. Don Davis presented the Spaulding Family Resource Center with a $1 million federal grant award on Monday.